-The KYTC, FHWA, and FTA will utilize applicable requirements and classifications of projects that are not considered to be of appropriate scale for individual identification in a given program year as outlined in 23 CFR 450.218 (j) using applicable classification under 23 CFR 771.117 (c) and (d) and/or 40 CFR part 93.126 "Exempt Projects" and part 93.127 "Projects Exempt from Regional Emissions Analysis."
+The KYTC, FHWA, and FTA will utilize applicable requirements and classifications of projects that are not considered to be of appropriate scale for individual identification in a given program year as outlined in 23 CFR 771.117 (c) and (d) and/or 40 CFR part 93.126 "Exempt Projects" and part 93.127 "Projects Exempt from Regional Emissions Analysis."
 These appropriately identified projects, also known as grouped projects, may be "grouped" by function, work type, and/or geographic area into the ZVarious programs and other program placeholders to determine if a STIP revision is required.